clux/kubecon2020/source/slides.md

 - however, it sets containers to `null`, which is actually against spec so openapi dependents can't actually parse this (need to raise this upstream)

 ---
-## Runtime
+### kube-runtime

+- Teo K. Röijezon / @teozkr
+- Entirely `Stream` based solution
+- `watcher`, `reflector` and `controller`

+notes:
-How to build on top of watch and the api.
+- How to build on top of watch and the api.
 Well we got to watch continously, but not longer than 5 minutes, propagate all user errors, retry/re-list on desync errors, and still somehow encapsulate it all in one nice stream.
 It's absolutely not trivial.

-So a huge shoutout to my other maintainer:
+- So a huge shoutout to my other maintainer: Teo.

-- Teo K. Röijezon / @teozkr who wrote kube-runtime (controller-runtime equivalent)

-He basically figured out an entirely Stream based solution for watchers/reflectors and controllers, and rewrote that entire module of `kube`.
+- He basically figured out an entirely Stream based solution for watchers/reflectors and controllers, and rewrote that entire module of `kube`.

-It's an amazing technical achievement that makes it really easy to integrate into your application.
+- It's an amazing technical achievement that makes it really easy to integrate into your application.

 ---
-### Watcher
+### kube-runtime: watcher
-Informer-like.
-But FSM.

 ```rust
 enum State<K: Meta + Clone> {